 This Tutanota review posted by one of our users in the Tutanota Sub-Reddit concludes: "Looking at the new Tutanota email client and all its amazing new features (2FA, search, auto-sync), I simply can’t wait for the app update to go live. ...
 I recommend everyone to secure a good user name now.
 Tutanota is definitely the future of email, and has great potential in replacing mainstream email providers."

-The new Tutanota mail client now also enables owners of websites to add an end-to-end encrypted contact form to their website.
-Read here the first review of our brand-new encrypted contact form published by Restore Privacy: "All communications [via the encrypted contact form] remain fully encrypted and secured on Tutanota servers in Germany. ...
+Restore Privacy has also published the first review of our brand-new encrypted contact form: "All communications via the encrypted contact form remain fully encrypted and secured on Tutanota servers in Germany. ...
 Tutanota is recognized as an industry leader in encrypted email solutions.
 Their values also align with the mission of Restore Privacy."

 Reviews of the secure email service Tutanota